bchavdarov/useful-linux/network-scan.md

 `sudo apt install arp-scan`

-Then scan the network:
+Then scan the network. *I prefer this method for common uses*:

-`sudo arp-scan --localnet` I prefer this method for common uses.
+`sudo arp-scan --localnet`

 If SSH access is enabled on a machine, check who is logged in: